 Include workload-related metrics among the KPIs you track

-Another mistake many construction companies make entails failing to track workload management-related KPIs.
-When a company’s success is only measured in terms of how many tasks get completed or whether clients are satisfied, this sets the stage for burnout and other signs of poor workload management.
+Another mistake many construction companies make when it comes to how to manage workload effectively entails failing to track workload management-related KPIs.
+When a company’s success is only measured in terms of how many tasks get completed or whether clients are satisfied, this sets the stage for burnout and other consequences caused by poor workload management.

 Teams should be celebrated for managing their workloads efficiently, which can be measured via low turnover rates, high employee satisfaction, and long-term productivity.